 npm run build is green on your laptop.
-You push, and Vercel / Netlify / GitHub Actions go red with Cannot find module 'some-lib', SyntaxError: Unexpected token, or error TS2307.
-This is the single most common “environment drift” bug in AI-assisted coding — Claude Code or Cursor installed a new dependency locally, used a Node feature your CI doesn’t support, or edited a file your global gitignore skipped.
-This article walks through the 6 most common causes and a 5-minute reproduction-and-fix flow.
+You push, and Vercel, Netlify, or GitHub Actions go red with Cannot find module 'some-lib', SyntaxError: Unexpected token, or error TS2307.
+This is the single most common “environment drift” bug in AI-assisted coding: Claude Code or Cursor installed a dependency locally but didn’t commit the lockfile, used a Node feature your CI image is too old for, or relied on a file your machine has and the runner doesn’t.

 Common causes